aminry/amin-roudaki/content/pages/posts/labdas-basics.md

     };
 ```

 Java 8 comes to save us here and makes it a lot more elegant.
-We just need to use the ->
+We just need to use the -> to define the method.

 ```java
 Predicate<String> isEmptyString =
     (String str) -> {